-The hotel’s location really cannot be beat.
+The hotel’s location really cannot be beaten.
 Incredibly central, the Trafalgar St. James is right off of Trafalgar Square, in the heart of downtown London.
-The hotel is walking distance of many major London landmarks, including Big Ben and the Houses of Parliament, Buckingham Palace, Leicester Square, Covent Garden, the London Eye.
+The hotel is within walking distance of many major London landmarks, including Big Ben and the Houses of Parliament, Buckingham Palace, Leicester Square, Covent Garden, the London Eye.
 Charing Cross and Embankment tube stations are only a few minutes walk from the hotel so you are very well connected to the rest of the city and have easy access to the express airport train.
-Finally there is a double decker stop right by the hotel.
-There are lots of fun and unique ways to explore London, but if you are only here for a weekend the unlimited double decker pass is really convenient.
+Finally, there is a double-decker stop right by the hotel.
+There are lots of fun and unique ways to explore London, but if you are only here for a weekend the unlimited double-decker pass is really convenient.
 My only recommendation is to avoid most restaurants located in the close vicinity of the hotel.
-Since the area is incredibly touristy, we had a few disappointing fish and and chips that really didn’t live up to London standards.
+Since the area is incredibly touristy, we had a few disappointing fish and chips that really didn’t live up to London standards.

 The room was also full of useful amenities.
-There was a complementary mini bar full of soft drinks and snacks (and obviously a full selection of alcoholic beverage for a charge), lots of USB ports for charging appliances, a large flat screen TV and a Nespresso machine.
-The hotel provides each room with a personal tablet to check the weather, search for restaurants or order room service.
+There was a complimentary mini-bar full of soft drinks and snacks (and obviously a full selection of alcoholic beverages for a charge), lots of USB ports for charging appliances, a large flat-screen TV, and a Nespresso machine.
+The hotel provides each room with a personal tablet to check the weather, search for restaurants, or order room service.
 The free wifi all throughout the hotel was a huge plus.
 We absolutely loved the extra bit of comfort!
 To top it all, we found a delicious plate of chocolate cake and a bottle of wine in our room upon arrival.
-A really nice touch and undoubtedly the way to my hear!
+A really nice touch and undoubtedly the way to my heart!
 We didn’t have a view of Trafalgar Square but I think some of their rooms do.

 The most impressive part of the Trafalgar St James is without a doubt the rooftop bar.
 With both alfresco dining and canopy-covered seating, the Rooftop St James is one of the trendiest spots in the city.
-It’s the perfect place to grab a cocktail before dinner year round, staring at sweeping views of the city.
-The craft cocktails we tried were inventive and delicious, especially their signature expresso martini.
-The rooftop is a hotspot for locals and tourists alike so be sure to make a reservation as soon as you check in so you don’t miss out.
+It’s the perfect place to grab a cocktail before dinner year-round, staring at sweeping views of the city.
+The craft cocktails we tried were inventive and delicious, especially their signature espresso martini.
+The rooftop is a hotspot for locals and tourists alike so be sure to make a reservation as soon as you check-in so you don’t miss out.
 Weekends at the rooftop can get especially crowded.

-The hotel is modern, trendy and incredibly chic.
+The hotel is modern, trendy, and incredibly chic.
 The decor is luxurious without ever looking over the top.
-The vibe is subtly Art Deco, with stylish light fixtures, large comfy chairs and large black and white photographs of movie stars and celebrities.
-The decor is ultra hip but also quintessentially British, with an incredible attention to detail.
-A colorful orchid in a sea of black, white and grey.
+The vibe is subtly Art Deco, with stylish light fixtures, large comfy chairs, and large black and white photographs of movie stars and celebrities.
+The decor is ultra-hip but also quintessentially British, with incredible attention to detail.
+A colorful orchid in a sea of black, white, and grey.
 A carefully placed pile of coffee table books.
 The Trafalgar St James exudes elegance and style, and immediately when we walked into the lobby I was impressed.